rzp-labs/namer/WARP.md

 ## Project Overview

-**Namer** is a Python application for renaming and tagging adult video files using metadata from ThePornDB.
+**Namer** is a Python application for renaming and tagging adult video files using metadata from StashDB or ThePornDB.
 It operates in three main modes:
 - **Command-line tool**: Rename individual files or directories
 - **Watchdog service**: Monitor directories for new files and process them automatically
 - **Web UI**: Manual matching interface for files that couldn't be auto-matched

-The application uses perceptual hashing and filename parsing to match video files against ThePornDB's database.
+The application uses perceptual hashing and filename parsing to match video files against metadata provider databases (StashDB by default, ThePornDB as alternative).

 ## Essential Development Commands